ajkr195/ContentPlusPlus/README.md

 Next Steps

-Milestone 4:
+Milestone 5:
-  - Assign case to self.
-  - Assign case to someone else.
-  - Clear Assign-To.
-  - Filter and paginate cases by department.
   - Fix security wherever necessary.
   - Allow department head to manage that department's users and their roles.
   - Code Clean-Up

+Milestone 4:
+  - Assign case to someone else. - DONE
+  - Clear Assign-To. - DONE
+  - Lock case. - DONE
+  - Clear Lock. - DONE
+  - Filter and paginate cases by department. - DONE
+  - Fix security wherever necessary.- DEFERRED to MileStone 5
+  - Allow department head to manage that department's users and their roles.- DEFERRED to MileStone 5
+  - Code Clean-Up - DEFERRED to MileStone 5